oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 > SELECT * FROM oap_test WHERE a = 3;
 ...
 ```
 Step 5.
-To verify that the cache funtionality is in effect, you can open Spark History Web UI and go to OAP tab page.
+To verify that the cache functionality is in effect, you can open Spark History Web UI and go to OAP tab page.
 And check the cache metrics.
 The following picture is an example.

 ![webUI](./image/webUI.png)